-• Partial differential equations (PDEs) are used to describe the dynamics of a wide variety of phenomena in many scientific and engineering contexts, though can be difficult or impossible to solve by hand.
+• Partial differential equations (PDEs) are used to describe the dynamics of a wide variety of phenomena in many scientific and engineering contexts, though are often difficult or impossible to solve by hand.
 Motivated by such a wide variety of applications, this course will provide necessary training for analyzing PDEs and solving them on the computer, with particular focus on finite difference solutions to hyperbolic, parabolic, and ellipic PDEs.
+Stability and trustworthiness of the numerical solution will be a central focus, through careful error analysis.